12 tips for printing a distinctive wine label

 9. Material Selection – For both looks and performance

 There are innumerable material options to choose from.
 From glossy paper to textured uncoated stock, or clear film for a “no-label look” and even metallised for a distinctive shine.
 When selecting a material there are different factors that should be considered; how it works with the bottle, label application method, ice bucket performance, compatibility with the artwork, and whether it suits your brand.
-We have an extensive selection of specialty wine stocks available, and have recently launched two new premium options, Haast and Oreti, which are cream and white uncoated textured materials (contact us for a sample).
+We have an extensive selection of specialty wine stocks available, including our two premium options, Haast and Oreti, which are cream and white uncoated textured materials (contact us for a sample).
+Pelorus, Clarence, Natural Kraft, Black Vellum and Pearlescent Patterned Paper are just a few more.
 Or if your brand has an environmental or organic connection, why not choose an environmentally friendly material?
 There are plenty of options available, whether it’s recycled content, chain of custody certified, biodegradable, or made from unique waste products like sugarcane or limestone.

 10. Adhesives – Performance from bottling to consumption